balajimore/pillopl.github.io/_posts/2016-04-23-reliable-domain-events.md

 ```

 <p style="text-align:justify;">
-We mark every event as sent, so that it won't be picked up in further processing.
+We mark every event as sent, so that it won't be picked up in further invocation.
 If our message infrastructure fails, we try again soon.
-We have implemented a  We might argue that this code suffers from the same problem as the whole example.
-Our database might be done at the time we want to save this event as sent.
-That is fair concern, because we already have put it to JMS.
+We might argue that this code suffers from the same problem as the whole example.
+Our database might fails at the time we want to save this event as sent.
+That is a fair concern, because we already have sent it to JMS.
 That means it can arrive at consumer side several times.
-It is important that consumer handles those events in idempotent way by for example storing PersistentEvent's uuid and doing de-duplication.
+It is important that consumer handles those events in an idempotent way - by for example storing PersistentEvent's uuid and doing de-duplication.
 Resending at producer side and idempotency at consumer side gives us <b>at most once delivery</b>
 </p>

-<p>In this post I tried to describe un reliable domain events mechanism by implementing simple event store.
-Actually, events stores have much more benefits: we can examine every historical result of commands invoked in our system, run some forecasting algorithms, do event sourcing (reconstructing an aggregate by looking at its events) in different bounded contexts</p>
+<p style="text-align:justify;">In this post I tried to describe reliable domain events mechanism by implementing simple event store.
+Actually, events stores have much more benefits: we can examine every historical result of commands invoked in our system, run some forecasting algorithms, do event sourcing (reconstructing an aggregate by composing events it has produced) in different bounded contexts</p>